wtforms/flask-wtf/docs/index.rst

                                form=form,
                                filename=filename)

+It's recommended you use **werkzeug.secure_filename** on any uploaded files as shown in the example to prevent malicious attempts to access your filesystem.

 Remember to set the ``enctype`` of your HTML form to ``multipart/form-data`` to enable file uploads::

     <form action="." method="POST" enctype="multipart/form-data">